 For years, millions have struggled fruitlessly to attain this prize, knowing only that the riddles are based in the culture of the late 20th century.
 And then Wade stumbles onto the key to the first puzzle.
 Suddenly he finds himself pitted against thousands of competitors in a desperate race to claim the ultimate prize, a chase that soon takes on terrifying real-world dimensions – and that will leave both Wade and his world profoundly changed.

 Narrator Wil Wheaton is an American actor and writer best known for his role as Wesley Crusher in the TV series Star Trek: The Next Generation, and for playing Gordie Lachance in the film Stand By Me.
 More recently, he has appeared in several episodes of the TV series The Big Bang Theory as himself.

 Positive Elements of The Novel:

 ~Strong Characterisation: While Ernest Cline has a problem with telling and not showing, I will admit that the main characters of the High-Five all eventually get a detailed character backstory and all of them get a moment in the spotlight.
-The solution to the grand finale, Everybody teaming up together, was actually a great idea of Wade’s.
-I liked how all the characters worked together bounced off each other to problem-solve.
+The grand finale solution, Everybody teaming up together, was actually a great idea of Wade’s.
+I liked how all the characters worked together and bounced off each other to problem-solve.
 While Ready Player One has problematic elements, I have to admit that when it was good, it was good, and I found the narrative engaging.
 I wanted to find out how it all ended.

 ~Reasonable Authority Figure: I super appreciate the existence of Ogden “Og” Morrow, he’s one of the few reasonable adults in the book and he’s actually willing and able to do something against IOI.
 To be honest, I would have prefered it if Og had interfered a little sooner, but it works out well all the same.